February 1, 2022

 May 15, 2016

-Two USC Neuroscience Ph.D. students join the Hires lab.
+Two USC Neuroscience Ph.D. students join the Hires lab!
 Samson King has experience in primate research and cognitive science with a Master’s degree from Wake Forest.
-Philip Maire has experience in electrophysiology.
+Phillip Maire has experience in electrophysiology.

 May 15, 2015